adpllc/marketplace-sample-payloads/wfn/staffing/applicant-onboard/postman-collection/readme.md

 ### Error Requests - 4XX Series Requests

-TEMPLATE - QuickHire - http 400 Template Invalid - This Template is not supported by Work Force Know and is a limitation.
+TEMPLATE - QuickHire - http 400 Template Invalid - This Template is not supported by Work Force now and is a limitation.

-TEMPLATE - International Employees - http 400 Template Invalid - This Template is not supported by Work Force Know and is a limitation.
+TEMPLATE - International Employees - http 400 Template Invalid - This Template is not supported by Work Force now and is a limitation.

 http 400 Applicant Onboard WFN - First Name as blank - This is a mandatory field and if not passed in the request will result in a client error.